Dr Felicia Tan, general surgeon at Mount Elizabeth Hospitals, gives us the rundown on breast reconstruction surgery.

 However, radiation therapy following breast reconstruction surgery can cause deformities to the reconstructed breast.

 Will the breast change over time?
-How will aging or weight change affect the reconstructed breast?
+How will ageing or weight change affect the reconstructed breast?

 If implants were used for breast reconstruction, there may be an increased risk of leaks or rupture with time.
 Most implants require to be changed after 10 – 15 years.
 The shape of implants do not change or evolve with time to match the normal sagging of contralateral natural breast.
 It does not change with weight loss or gain either.

 If autologous flaps were used, the reconstructed breast will change according to weight loss and weight gain.
-Autologous flaps adjust well to aging and weight change.
+Autologous flaps adjust well to ageing and weight change.

 Article contributed by Dr Felicia Tan, general surgeon at Mount Elizabeth Hospitals